letsencrypt/cp-cps/CPS.md

 Subscribers can revoke certificates belonging to their accounts via the ACME API if they can sign the revocation request with the associated account private key.
 No other information is required in such cases.

-Certificates may be administratively revoked by ISRG if it is determined that the Subscriber has failed to meet obligations under the CP, this CPS, the relevant Subscriber Agreement, or any other applicable agreement, regulation, or law.
+Certificates may be administratively revoked by ISRG if it is determined that the Subscriber has failed to meet obligations under the ISRG CP, this CPS, the relevant Subscriber Agreement, or any other applicable agreement, regulation, or law.
 Certificates may also be administratively revoked at the discretion of ISRG management.

 ### 4.9.3 Procedure for revocation request